clairehelland/mcc-authentic-grace-2.0/README.md

 - that Google is our best friend!
 - how to identify client needs and implement them on the website
+- how to use Figma to create a prototype for a webpage
 - how to design a mobile-first site
 - how to control various types of layout with vanilla CSS (e.g., hero image, grid of images, and navbar)
 - how to use the CSS Grid and Flexbox